noeg18/My-Projects/README.md

 [Play the game!](https://uob-comsm0166.github.io/2025-group-7/)

 I did many things for the first time as part of this project.
-From working according to an Agile life cycle (taking part in sprints, reviews and retrospectives), Extreme Programming, to using Git in practice.
+For example, working according to an Agile SDLC (taking part in sprints, reviews and retrospectives), practicing Extreme Programming, and using Git in practice.

-### Main personal challenge: Learn how to code in JavaScript and integrate individuals' code
+### Main personal challenge: Learn how to code in JavaScript and integrate code with other group members'

-We decided as a team to develop our own individual implementations so we could all get to grips with JavaScript (which we were all unfamiliar with).
+We decided as a team to develop our own individual implementations so we could all get to grips with JavaScript (which we were unfamiliar with).

 Here is a demonstration of my own (very simple) prototype that helped me first start learning the language: